María Colón Sánchez: Legacy

-In addition to being the first Puerto Rican to occupy a seat on Hartford's city council, and the first Hispanic woman elected to the Connecticut General Assembly, Maria Colón Sánchez left behind a lifetime of leadership and community empowerment.
-She was a role model for her generation, and every generation which followed.
+In addition to being the first Puerto Rican to serve on Hartford's City Council and the first Hispanic woman elected to the Connecticut General Assembly, María Colón Sánchez had a record of leadership and community advocacy.
+She is regarded as an influential figure for subsequent generations.

-The state of Connecticut honored her memory in 1993, by naming a school on Babcock Street in Frog Hollow the "María Sánchez Elementary School."
+The state of Connecticut honored her memory in 1993 by naming a school on Babcock Street in Frog Hollow the "María Sánchez Elementary School."
 A street close to her Newsstand was named "Maria Colón Sanchez Way" in her honor.

 The Connecticut Institute for Community Development (CICD) Puerto Rican Parade, Inc. – Hartford Chapter created the annual "Maria C. Sanchez Award."
 Recipients are selected based on their outstanding contributions to the Puerto Rican and Hispanic community in the areas of leadership, education, community empowerment, cultural enrichment, and activism.

 On October 14, 1993, Colón Sánchez was commemorated, along with other distinguished Hartford citizens, in the Hartford Public Library's Plaza of Fame.
 In 1995, she was inducted into the Connecticut Women's Hall of Fame.